miracle-2003/qrmakerdocs/client-app/setup-the-project.md

 There you will find the file **config.js**

 Replace the values with your real values, like the url link, desired currency.
-You should have the same values as in you .env file in FoodTiger web.
+You should have the same values as in you .env file in QR Menu Maker web.

 **Most important is to change**
 **export.domain** - with your real domain